 A casual look at world income distribution reveals large and persistent inequalities, both between rich and poor countries, and within countries.
-The severity of the problem is illustrated with few numbers, e.g. that the top 1 percent of income earners owns roughly 40 percent of global income, and the 85 richest individuals in the world own as much wealth as the bottom 3 billion (Oxfam 2014).
-In order to make more specific statements about inequality levels in certain countries however (e.g. whether they are rising or falling, how they compare to each other, etc.), we have to measure income differences and where they lie along the distribution according to some indicator.
+The severity of the problem is illustrated with a few numbers, e.g. that the top 1 per cent of income earners owns roughly 40 per cent of global income, and the 85 richest individuals in the world own as much wealth as the bottom 3 billion (Oxfam 2014).
+In order to make more specific statements about inequality levels in certain countries, however, (such as whether they are rising or falling, how they compare to each other, etc.) we have to measure income differences and where they lie along the distribution according to some indicator.

 Conventionally, this indicator would be the Gini coefficient.
 However, one of the crucial questions the Gini has difficulty answering is, what happens to the poor and the rich, especially the very rich?
-Most of the general public on the other hand is interested mainly in this aspect of inequality; rather than weighting changes to the income distribution equally, whether they happen at the top, at the bottom or in the middle of the income scale (Hasenheit 2014), most people intuitively oppose extreme concentrations (Oxfam 2014).
+Most of the general public on the other hand is interested exactly in this aspect of inequality; rather than weighting changes to the income distribution equally, whether they happen at the top, at the bottom or in the middle of the income scale (Hasenheit 2014), a majority of people intuitively oppose extreme concentrations (Oxfam 2014).
 In fact, most people are willing to tolerate certain discrepancies in incomes (and find these justified), as long as the differences between the top and bottom ends of the distribution are held in check.
-Because of the way it is constructed though, the Gini overemphasizes changes in the middle of the distribution, and cannot account for those happening in the extremes (Cobham and Sumner 2013).
+Because of the way it is constructed though, the Gini overemphasizes changes in the middle of the distribution, and cannot account for those happening in the extremes (Cobham and Sumner 2013b).

-To counter this shortcoming, Cambridge Professor Gabriel Palma recently suggested a different indicator to measure inequality particularly in the tails of the distribution.
-What Cobham and Sumner (2013) came to term "the Palma", is the ratio of the share of total income held by the top 10 percent of income earners over that of the bottom 40 percent, concentrating thus on the tails of the distribution while "ignoring" the middle.
-The measure thus states that "the top 10 percent of income earners own a share x times the size of that of the bottom 40 percent of the population".
-Besides the simplicity of calculation, the additional advantage of such an indicator is this intuitiveness in its interpretation, making it a persuasive tool for policy making.
+To counter this shortcoming, Cambridge professor, Gabriel Palma, recently suggested a different indicator to measure inequality particularly in the tails of the distribution.
+What Cobham and Sumner (2013a) came to term 'the Palma', is the ratio of the share of total income held by the top 10 per cent of income earners over that of the bottom 40 per cent, concentrating thus on the tails of the distribution while 'ignoring' the middle.
+Concretely, the measure states that the top 10 per cent of income earners own a share x times the size of that of the bottom 40 per cent of the population.
+Besides the simplicity of calculation, the additional advantage of such an indicator is this intuitiveness in its interpretation, making it a persuasive tool for policy-making.

-However, it would be difficult to accept such an indicator comprising nominally only half of the population as a measure of inequality over the entire income distribution - if it wasn't for the fact that the actual income distribution supports this "exclusion" of the middle and upper-middle income groups.
-When looking at countries' income patterns according to deciles of the population, Palma found that across the world the middle income groups consistently hold about 50 percent of a country's total income, independently of the countries' developmental status, income level, political regime, location or other particular condition.
-Since at the same time inequality levels across countries are vastly different (ranging from a Gini of 24.6 in Slovenia to 65.4 in South Africa), this means that these differences are determined almost entirely in the extremes of the distribution (see Palma 2006, 2011, 2014).
-Palma named these diverging dynamics the centrifugal and centripetal forces of the income distribution, creating heterogeneity in the tails while homogenizing the middle.
-For measuring inequality, it is thus not only important to focus on the extremes because this is what most people care about, but even more so because this is what characterizes the actual distribution, with the opposing forces conditioning "its" behavior.
+However, it would be difficult to accept such an indicator comprising nominally only half of the population as a measure of inequality over the entire income distribution-if it were not for the fact that the actual income distribution supports this 'exclusion' of the middle- and upper-middle-income groups.
+When looking at countries' income patterns according to deciles of the population, Palma found that across the world the middle-income groups consistently hold about 50 per cent of a country's total income independently of the country's developmental status, income level, political regime, location, or other particular condition.
+Since at the same time, inequality levels across countries are vastly different (ranging from a Gini of 24.6 in Slovenia to 65.4 in South Africa), this means that these differences are determined almost entirely in the extremes of the distribution, i.e. the degree of polarization of incomes between the top and the bottom ends of the distribution differs markedly across countries (see Palma 2006, 2011, 2014).
+Palma named